-The format and scale of the datasets generated in this project are summarized in Table 1.
-At this stage (Version1-initial) of the DMSP, the size of each dataset is estimated.
-Additional detail of the format and size will be updated during each revision (new version) of the DMSP as more information becomes available.
-Associated metadata (depending on each datatype) will be collected and stored at the data collection site.
+The format and scale of the datasets generated in this project are summarised in Table 1.
+At this stage (Version2 - interim) of the DMSP, the size of each dataset is estimated.
+Additional detail of the format and size will be updated during each revision of the DMSP as more information becomes available.
+Associated metadata (depending on each datatype) will be collected and stored at the data collection site, and a data inventory will be collated and made accessible to each of the consortium partners.